miohtama/opsec/introduction/README.md

 * Technology officers

-* ...and everybody how is resposible for making sure their services do not get hacked.
+* ...and everybody how is resposible for making sure their services and users do not get hacked.

 # Contributing

 The book is free-to-edit for everybody.
-Please see how to contribute.
+[Please see how to contribute](https://github.com/miohtama/opsec/blob/master/CONTRIBUTING.md).
 We are looking for

 * New chapters